The online consultation guide book

 - Creating an information-rich learning environment

 - Consultation interpretation.

-It’s 100% free and we’ve published it using a Creative Commons license, so feel free to distribute to your friends and neighbours – but please do tell them where it came from.
+It’s 100% free and we have published it using a Creative Commons license, so feel free to distribute to your friends, colleagues and neighbours – but please do tell them where it came from.